Be Aware › Moose

 - Keep dogs leashed and under control at all times.
 Moose can be very aggressive around them.
 It is against Utah law to allow dogs to chase or harass wildlife.

-- On a trail, give the moose a lot of space and watch its behavior.
+- On a trail, give it a lot of space and watch its behavior.

-- Back off if a moose exhibits any signs of aggression, such as the hair standing up on their neck, snout licking, or ears back.
+- Back off if it exhibits any signs of aggression, such as the hair standing up on their neck, snout licking, or ears back.

 - Stay calm.
 Do not run away.
 Talk, make your presence known and slowly back off in the direction you came.

-- If a moose charges you or chases you, hide behind something solid, such as a tree.
+- If it charges you or chases you, hide behind something solid, such as a tree.

-- If a moose knocks you down, curl into a ball, protect your head and lie still until the moose retreats.
+- If it knocks you down, curl into a ball, protect your head and lie still until it retreats.

 If you have an encounter with aggressive wildlife, please alert the Utah Division of Wildlife Resources office near you.
 If the encounter or sighting occurs after hours or on the weekend, please call your local police department or county sheriff’s office, who can contact a conservation officer to handle the situation.